 Trying to split these two identities causes difficulty; once their mergence is understood it becomes clear.
 We have an identical situation with Mizra’s third son Lehab.
-The Lubim have merged with Phut [Chapter XIII Cush & Phut] and both can be identified as ‘Libya’ in the Bible and the modern nation of Pakistan.
+The Lubim have merged with Phut [refer Chapter XIII India & Pakistan: Cush & Phut] and both can be identified as ‘Libya’ in the Bible and togther, comprise the modern nation of Pakistan.

 Recall the verses we recently read in the preceding chapter: 2 Chronicles 12:3, 16:8, Nahum 3.9 and Ezekiel 30.5.
 All four verses translate Lubim or Lehab as Libya, the same as Phut.
 Libya refers to Phut, as does Lehab or Lubim; two identities, yet together they form a single nation.
 In Daniel 11.43 YLT, we see a fifth and final example of this:

 … and he hath ruled over treasures of gold and of silver, and over all the desirable things of Egypt [Mizra – the Arabs], and Lubim [Pakistan] and Cushim [India] [are] at his steps.

 In Ezekiel 29:10 we read that Mizra’s people or ‘border’ would reach to Cush and so it does as Pakistan’s eastern border adjoins India.

 Sons of Ham: Part III Mizraim, Christian Churches of God – Emphasis & bold mine: